lucaspc6/laravel-service-scheduler/README.md

 The project follows Laravel’s conventional MVC structure and includes the standard application layers for routes, controllers, views, database configuration, public assets, and application storage.

-> The latest project version is maintained in the `v6` branch.
+> The latest project version is maintained in the `v6` branch...

 ---